vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/phy.rst

     Note: due to legacy usage, some 10GBASE-R usage incorrectly makes use of this definition.

+``PHY_INTERFACE_MODE_25GBASER``
+    This is the IEEE 802.3 PCS Clause 107 defined 25GBASE-R protocol.
+    The PCS is identical to 10GBASE-R, i.e. 64B/66B encoded
+    running 2.5 as fast, giving a fixed bit rate of 25.78125 Gbaud.
+    Please refer to the IEEE standard for further information.

+``PHY_INTERFACE_MODE_100BASEX``
+    This defines IEEE 802.3 Clause 24.
+The link operates at a fixed data rate of 125Mpbs using a 4B/5B encoding scheme, resulting in an underlying data rate of 100Mpbs.

+``PHY_INTERFACE_MODE_QUSGMII``
+    This defines the Cisco the Quad USGMII mode, which is the Quad variant of the USGMII (Universal SGMII) link.
+It's very similar to QSGMII, but uses a Packet Control Header (PCH) instead of the 7 bytes preamble to carry not only the port id, but also so-called "extensions".
+The only documented extension so-far in the specification is the inclusion of timestamps, for PTP-enabled PHYs.
+This mode isn't compatible with QSGMII, but offers the same capabilities in terms of link speed and negotiation.

+``PHY_INTERFACE_MODE_1000BASEKX``
+    This is 1000BASE-X as defined by IEEE 802.3 Clause 36 with Clause 73
+    autonegotiation.
+Generally, it will be used with a Clause 70 PMD.
+To contrast with the 1000BASE-X phy mode used for Clause 38 and 39 PMDs, this interface mode has different autonegotiation and only supports full duplex.

 Pause frames / flow control
 ===========================